subzerocks/MKMEye/README.md

 The tool will add new cards for a price of 1982 Eur, you can adjust this in the code or you run my MKMTool to update your prices afterwards liek I do.
 The MKMTool can be found on my github as well.

+###Some Notes

+- I tried to only match the art and the full card image.
+The full card works best.
+If you need a tool to crop art from xlhq images, it is included in this repo too.
+- watch what you add to mkm, don't blame me if you add something twice or somethign wrong - this tool does not replace a brain.

 ###And finally

 The development of this tool cost me a lot of time recently but it was worth it to see it done now.
+If you like this tool or you are a LGS which wants to use it everyday, please consider a donation.

-If you like this tool, you can donate me some bitcoin leftovers to my wallet here:
+You can donate me some bitcoin leftovers to my wallet here:

 13Jjvvnmn6t1ytbqWTZaio1zWNVWpbcEpG